danieldunderfelt/very-cool/src/content/articles/2019-02-14-canon-announces-the-new-affordable-eos-rp.md

 That price is what makes the EOS RP *very cool*, but to hit that price point Canon has had to make some sacrifices.
 There's still no In-Body Image Stabilization (IBIS) to be seen, but I hear Canon is working on it.
 The 4K video feature has a very harsh 1.74x crop and it is limited to 24 frames per second.

 There are also some smaller things missing like the manual focus assist which I thought looked *very cool* in the EOS R, and I'm quite sad about that.
-It will also only do 8-bit video and has no C-Log, but I actually have no clue what those things do as I'm not a video nerd.
-Someone somewhere is probably quite angry about these being gone.
+It will also only do 8-bit video and has no C-Log, but I actually don't care about those things as I'm not really a video guy.
+Someone somewhere is probably quite angry about them being gone.

 And... that's about it for the drawbacks!
 For the price, which again, is $1299, you get a very competent full frame camera and access to the growing library of Canon RF lenses.
 They won't come as cheap, but hey, you saved a lot on the body.